 (a) Mean and variance of training loss of RNNs on all grammars.

-(b) Mean and variance of testing accuracy of extracted DFA with varying K
+(b) Mean and variance of testing accuracy of extracted DFA with varying K on all grammars.

 Figure 3: Influence of random initialized hidden activations and clustering configuration on training RNN and extracting DFA.